Macau - Government

 Cabinet Executive Council appointed by the chief executive

-Elections/appointments president indirectly elected by National People's Congress for a 5-year term (eligible for a second term); election last held on 10 March 2023 (next to be held in March 2028); chief executive chosen by a 400-member Election Committee for a 5-year term (eligible for a second term); election last held on 13 October 2024 (next to be held in 2029)
+Election/appointment process president indirectly elected by National People's Congress for a 5-year term (eligible for a second term); chief executive chosen by a 400-member Election Committee for a 5-year term (eligible for a second term)

 2019: HO lat Seng (unopposed; received 392 out of 400 votes)